aimee-mcneil-melville/ToDo-Full-Stack/README.md

   }
   ```

 - [ ] You are applying the migrations as the last step of deployment.
-We need our migrations to run after Heroku runs `yarn`.
+We need our migrations to run after Heroku runs `npm install`.
 To do this, we add an npm script called `postinstall` to run the migrations.

   ```js
   "postinstall": "knex migrate:latest"